akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 There are several types of recommendations:
 - "Everything is good": all the checked attributes are correct.
 - "Attribute label": attribute labels are clickable so you can improve them easily.
 - "N/A": if the recommendation is "N/A" (Not Applicable) it means that the criteria is not relevant for the given product.
-For example, "N/A" will be displayed for spell-check if you don't have any localizable text or text area attributes.
+For example, "N/A" will be displayed for spell-check if you haven't filled in any text or text area attributes or if the language is not supported by our spell-check feature.
 - "In progress": the criteria is being checked.

 # When are the scores and recommendations updated?